Surgical procedures for the treatment of COPD

 How effective is lung volume reduction treatment?

 Lung volume reduction treatment can help people who have but it is also associated with certain risks.
 Each procedure has its own pros and cons.
-Bronchoscopic procedures are more common than surgery nowadays, but there has been less research on them.
+Bronchoscopic approaches are now more common than lung volume reduction surgery.

 Lung volume reduction surgery